GWC-DCMB/CapstoneProject/README.md

 - Continue cleaning your data programmatically

 ### March 13, 2018
-- Begin analysis of your data
+- Continue cleaning your data programmatically.
+What variables do you need?
+What outliers should you remove?
+What variable has too much missing data to be reliable?